CACM VIDEO PROMOTIONS

 The Future Is Big Graphs: A Community View on Graph Processing Systems

-Prof Angela Bonifati talks about Big Graphs, for the ACM video for the September edition
+I interviewed Prof Angela Bonifati in Lyon, France who talked about Big Graphs, for the ACM video for the September edition

 ‘The Future is Big Graphs’…. a very timely subject with important work around COVID19 research.

 The Dogged Pursuit of Bug-Free C Programs: The Frama-C Software Analysis Platform

 I interviewed Nikolai Kosmatov in Palaiseau France for the Contributed Article in the August 2021 CACM.

 I interviewed Derek Dreyer and Ralf Jung for the Contributed Article in the April 2021 CACM.
 A particularly challenging video as this was conducted remotely due to the COVID19 restrictions